 The aims of this research, clarified Sweeting, are to model the trajectory of aneurysm sac diameters, to develop a prognostic model using model-predicted rates of sac growth and sac diameter in order to predict future events and to validate (in external data) its predictive accuracy.

-The team developed the model using data from EVAR 1 and EVAR 2 randomised controlled trials and validated the model using data from the Helsinki series.
+The team developed the model using data from EVAR 1 and EVAR 2 randomised controlled trials for unruptured abdominal aortic aneurysms and validated the model using data from the Helsinki series.

 He reported on the diagnostic accuracy of the prognostic model with sac growth in predicting events over the next two-years to state that using the model, 40% of all patients could be classified as low risk and that it could also be used to correctly identify 85% patients who would go on to have a reintervention or rupture within the next two years.
 Roger Greenhalgh (London, UK), who was chairing the session, indicated that these were the key findings.

-In the ensuing discussion, Stéphan Haulon, Le Plessis Robinson, France, endorsed the researchers’ approach regarding this data.
+In an invited commentary, Stéphan Haulon, Le Plessis Robinson, France, endorsed the researchers’ approach regarding this data.
 “I fully agree that prognostic models will allow personalised follow-up and will probably provide better outcomes, if the patients that need follow-up actually get the follow-up.
-My concern is that after 15 to 20 years of treating aneurysms with endovascular procedures, we are still seeing a lot of aneurysm growth—is it because of technical issues?
+My concern is that after 15 to 20 years of treating aneurysms with endovascular procedures, we are still seeing a lot of secondary aneurysmal sac growth—is it because of technical issues?
 This is unlikely as we now have a 3D work station to properly design the endograft; access to the latest generation endografts and delivery systems that we can nicely position.
-However, despite this, we still have aneurysm growth and this aneurysm growth is associated with an increased number of secondary procedures, an increased number of sac ruptures, and an increased inflammatory response,” he said.
+However, despite this, we still have secondary aneurysmal sac growth and it is associated with an increased number of secondary procedures, an increased number of sac ruptures, and an increased inflammatory response,” he said.

 “I completely concur with your findings that with prognostic models we should leave the patients who will have an uneventful follow-up alone, and really focus on those patients who are high-risk, even though they are not a majority.
 It is very important information because if the patient needs to go to the hospital, wait a couple of hours, see somebody different, they will not come back.
 What you are suggesting is exactly what we should do.”